ChrisGrant/ChartWatch/blog/displaying_a_shinobichart_on_apple_watch.md

 You can't take a snapshot of a ShinobiChart without adding that chart to the view hierarchy first.
 You can't add subviews to your WatchKit App.
 You have to define all of the interface elements in a storyboard.
 This means that the screenshot will have to be taken in the iPhone application, then sent to the WatchKit Extension.

 There's an [existing tutorial on how to take a screenshot of a ShinobiChart](http://www.shinobicontrols.com/blog/posts/2012/03/26/taking-a-shinobichart-screenshot-from-your-app) by Stuart already, so I won't cover that here.
+In the sample application, the chart screenshots are generated when a button is pressed in the `ViewController` class.
+These buttons are set up in the storyboard.